Aitasindhusree/Coursera-IBM-DataScience/README.md

-# Coursera_Capstone_DataScience_IBM
+# Coursera_DataScience_IBM
-This project is related to the Capstone project taken in IBM Data Science Professional Certificate Course from Coursera.
+This project is related to the different projects taken in IBM Data Science Professional Certificate Course from Coursera.